Access experience, build capacity.

 Every executive director has that list of projects that are of strategic importance but hard to staff.
 They require a skill set or experience beyond the resources of existing staff, but would be prohibitively costly to source through consultants.
 If done well, they could improve how an organization meets its mission.
 They are opportunities for innovation that need the right person or team to take them on.

 ARC Innovators provides organizations with pro bono, capacity-building assistance in the form of experienced alumni from the Princeton University network who donate their time and expertise to work on projects that require a more advanced set of professional skills.
-Working with our partner organizations in New York City, New Jersey, and Washington, DC, Innovators are professionals who have experience and are ready to contribute to organizations that need their particular skill set for a short-term project.
+Working with our partner organizations across the country, Innovators are professionals who have experience and are ready to contribute to organizations that need their particular skill set for a short-term project.
 Our Innovators listen deeply, take the time to understand an organization and its priorities, and apply their unique expertise where it can be most helpful.
 As a result, priority projects get the attention they need and Innovators get the chance to put their experience to work on a meaningful project in a new context.

 ARC Innovators work on a variety of projects across a range of fields.
 Some recent examples include: